allantargino/my-dotnet-benchmarks/case-sensitive-params/README.md

 ﻿# Case Sensitive Parameters

-Work related to the issue [[LSG] LoggerMessage - Add diagnostic - Can't have the same template with different casing](https://github.com/dotnet/runtime/issues/52228), so here I compare different algorithms (essencially LINQ vs manual grouping).
+> Work related to the issue [[LSG] LoggerMessage - Add diagnostic - Can't have the same template with different casing](https://github.com/dotnet/runtime/issues/52228).
+>
+Here I compare different algorithms (essencially LINQ vs manual grouping).
 The conclusion is that, while I can perform better by using the manual approach, LINQ syntax is way cleaner.
 Giving this is going to run in compile time, I'd say 100ns-200ns is worth losing in favor of readable code.

 ```ini